 Analytic horizon The period of time over which costs and outcomes accrue and are measured after an intervention ends.

 Applicability A judgment about the populations and/or settings in which a recommended activity could be implemented successfully, based on the populations and settings represented in the studies reviewed and conceptual information about the intervention.
 The Community Guide provides information on applicability for all recommended activities.

 Archived Reviews and findings are archived when they have been updated and replaced with more recent evidence.

 Benefits Gainful outcomes brought about by an intervention, which promote well-being of an individual or community.

 Benefit-to-Cost ratio A measure, from a cost-benefit analysis, of the total benefits (or of the benefits within a defined scope, such as individual benefits) of an intervention divided by the total costs, where both benefits and costs are expressed in dollars.

 Body of evidence The complete set of qualifying studies in a Community Guide systematic review.

 Candidate study A study that has met the inclusion criteria.

-Clinical preventive services Screening, vaccination, counseling, or other preventive service delivered to one patient at a time by a healthcare practitioner in an office, clinic, or healthcare system (See also Community preventive services)
+Clinical preventive services Screening, vaccination, counseling, or other preventive services delivered to one patient at a time by a healthcare practitioner in an office, clinic, or healthcare system (See also Community preventive services).

 Clinical setting Setting in which the primary purpose is the delivery of medical care in a one-on-one provider-patient relationship.
 Can include private office practices, managed care facilities (e.g., HMOs, PPOs, community health centers), clinics, or hospitals.
 (See also Community setting.)